 Outside of work, Nikita is passionate about health and fitness, loves travelling and hiking, and is a dancer who misses the stage!

-Arjun graduated from University College London and is currently starting his training in Urology at the Royal Free Hospital, London.
-He is also an NIHR Academic Clinical Fellow in Urology with the Royal College of Surgeons, working with the National Prostate Cancer Audit team.
+Arjun graduated from University College London and is currently a Urology trainee in North London and an NIHR Academic Clinical Fellow at the Royal College of Surgeons of England, working with the National Prostate Cancer Audit team.

 Arjun also has a keen interest in medical education and has completed an Associate Fellowship with the Higher Education Academy.
-He was an Undergraduate Clinical Supervisor at the University of Cambridge.
-Additionally, he founded the National Surgical Teaching Society (NSTS) with an aim to improve surgical teaching with innovative technology for medical students and foundation year doctors.
+He founded the National Surgical Teaching Society (NSTS) with an aim to improve surgical education with innovative technology for medical students and foundation year doctors.
+NSTS currently has over 3000 subscribers and are conductingmultiple studies in surgical educationand disparity including EDUCATE, VIRTUAL and ATTAIN.

 Kevin studied Medicine at the University of Edinburgh including an intercalated degree in Pharmacology.
 He has completed a MRC clinical research training fellowship PhD and is now a urology registrar in East of Scotland.